Banco National Park, Côte d’Ivoire - Things to Do in Banco National Park

 Things to Do in Banco National Park

-Banco National Park, Ivorycoast - Complete Travel Guide
+Banco National Park, Côte d’Ivoire - Complete Travel Guide

 Top Things to Do in Banco National Park

-Booking Tip: Book through the park office or reputable Abidjan tour operators for 15,000-25,000 CFA per person.
-Early morning walks (7-9 AM) offer the best wildlife viewing opportunities when animals are most active.
+Booking Tip: Book guided tours through the park entrance for 5,000-10,000 CFA francs per person.
+Early morning tours (7-9 AM) offer the best wildlife viewing opportunities when animals are most active.
+Wear sturdy hiking boots and bring insect repellent.

 Getting There